Gut health and weight loss

 Over the last decade, and particularly the last five years, scientists have begun to uncover the incredible role these tiny players have in a range of bodily functions.
 Microbes help digest food, regulate your immune system, make vitamins and keep your intestinal tract in good order.
 They’re now recognised as being key to good health, affecting not just your digestive tract, but also your immune system, mental health and even possibly your body weight.
 And it turns out that a diet featuring plenty of – you guessed it! – vegetables, fruits and wholegrains is central to supporting a diverse, happy microbiota.

 “One way to think about it is to consider these microbes as our friends on our life journey with us,” says Associate Professor David van der Poorten, Staff Specialist Gastroenterologist and Hepatologist at Sydney’s Westmead Hospital.
 “They can actually make a big difference to our health, and doing things to keep them healthy and in good order makes a lot of sense.”
-There’s plenty you can do to boost the good bacteria in your gut and possibly help your weight-loss journey.
+There’s plenty you can do to boost the good bacteria in your gut and possibly help your health and wellness journey.

 Here are a few questions and answers about the microscopic critters that call your body home, and how they might affect weight gain.

-What is your gut microbiome?
+What is gut microbiome?

 Your body is teeming with trillions of bacteria, viruses, fungi, yeast and other microscopic organisms that live in and on the body, including the lungs, skin and intestines, which is all referred to as the human microbiome.
 Most of these are found in the large intestine and this is called the gut microbiome.
 “It is estimated that around 100 trillion microbes live inside the human gut, producing a range of different enzymes, chemicals, hormones and vitamins,” says Dr Jane Varney, research dietitian with the Department of Gastroenterology at Monash University.
 Weighing up to 2kg, the microbes are key to a number of vital metabolic, immune and nutritional processes.
 They help to make a variety of vitamins and amino acids, as well as digest carbohydrates and produce short-chain fatty acids.
 They also aid in metabolising glucose and cholesterol.